Building Marble Machine 2

 The bowl on the left distributes the marbles into three paths originating from the three holes.
 For each of these paths, I created a separate and noisy thing for the marbles to fall on.

-Precussion section The first thing I did was to take an empty soup can, and dropped some marbles on the bottom.
-This made a satisfyingly loud noise, so I detached the bottom along with 4 cm of the can, and mounted it upside down on a piece of wood (bottom left part of image).
-A channel mounted on the bottom of the bowl lets the marbles roll to directly over this can, and drops them.
+Precussion section The left most contraption is the bottom of an empty soup can for marbles to bounce off of.
+A channel mounted on the bottom of the bowl lets the marbles roll to directly over this can, and drops vertically.
 This gadget is the loudest and most distinct noise of the marble machine.

 Another fun gadget is the gadget towards the back (top of image).
 Marbles are dropped onto the left of this gadget, and roll towards the right, then stop against the lip of it, staying on the darker piece of wood.
-The next marble to fall onto the back causes the wood to rock, propelling the last marble several centimeters into the air, and off the piece of wood.
-The just fallen marble now rolls to the front, ready for the process to repeat.
-Its not entirely reliable, but even if three marbles end up stuck against the lip, the next marble will dislodge at least two of them, thus getting it going again.
+The next marble to fall onto the left of the darker piece of wood, causing it to rock and bump the previous marbles several centimeters into the air and off the gadget.
+The just fallen marble now rolls to the right, ready for the process to repeat.
+It's not entirely reliable, but even if three marbles end up stuck against the lip, the next marble will dislodge at least two of them, so marbles never bunch up.

-The larger block on the right is just for precussion.
+The larger block on the right is for percussion.
 The top of it is a 4mm thick piece of maple, with the rest of the block hollow underneath.
 Marbles drop from one of the holes in the bowl directly on this, producing a very distinct clack.
-Also, most of the marbles dropped onto the soup bowl drum will also bounce onto this block, producing a very satisfying ping-tock sequence for each marble that falls on the soup bowl drum.
-Because this is so satisfying, I slightly rounded the corners of the hole in the bowl leading to the soup bowl drum, causing that one to get more than just 1/3 of the marbles.
-I just like that sound so much!
+Also, most of the marbles dropped onto the soup bowl drum will also bounce onto this block, producing a very satisfying ping-tock sequence.
+Because the ping-tock sequence of marbles bouncing from the soup bowl drum to the percussion block was so satisfying, I slightly rounded the corners of the hole in the bowl that feeds the soup bowl drum.
+That way, the sop bowl gets a larger share of the marbles.

 Dump-O-Matic and clanking metal